alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 ```
 virtualenv KEEPApp-env (You may replace KEEPApp-env with anything you'd like)
 ```
-6. Your directory structure should now match the following:
+6. Your directory structure should now resemble the following:
 ```
 └── KEEPApp            # Root directory
     ├── KEEPApp-env    # Virtual python environment